abostroem/2015-01-03-aas/blog_post/swc_aas_notes.md

 * We had a sticky note on the first day saying: "Erik should have listened to Azalee".
 I worried that my interruptions had been disrespectful to Erik in the eyes of the students and possibly reduced his effectiveness as an instructor.
+[I didn't feel that way, but I still need to work on my engangement with the room in general--it's hard to read them at my current level. --Erik]

 * In the Train the Trainers event at UC Davis Greg said that you should not interrupt fellow instructors as it splits the focus of students (which is already split between the instructor and the screen).